Dilapidations Surveys

 Tenants may decide to carry out the repair works themselves to avoid a large monetary claim.
 However, landlords often prefer a monetary settlement rather than relying on tenants to instruct the works.
 This often leads to negotiations, supported by surveyors, with a reduced monetary value often agreed between the tenant and landlord, rather than the tenant arranging the remedial works themselves.

 The best way to avoid costly dilapidations at the end of a lease is to make sure that a schedule of condition is prepared at the start of the lease.
-This provides a snapshot of the exact condition of the property at the start of the tenancy, and can therefore be used as evidence for disputing a dilapidations claim.
+A schedule of condition is important because it provides a snapshot of the exact condition of the property at the start of the tenancy, and can therefore be used as evidence for disputing a dilapidations claim.
 A pre-acquisition survey is also advisable if the lease requires tenants to keep the property in a full state of repair.
 A surveyor will often review your lease as part of the survey to help tenants understand exactly what will be expected of them in terms of repairs and maintenance.

 We also provide Section 18 valuations to limit liability, and act as dilapidations Expert Witnesses when required.